Industrial/Organizational Psychology (IO)

 IO 6369.
 Organizational Psychology.
 3 Semester Hours.

 This course is designed as a graduate-level introduction to classic and contemporary research literature in organizational psychology.
-The course objectives are to: 1) provide an overview of the literature (theory, empirical studies) in a sampling of major content areas, 2) develop research skills through critical review/analysis of organizational literature, and 3) stimulate ideas for original research projects.
+The course objectives are to: 1) provide an overview of the psychological theory and seminal studies in a sampling of major content areas, 2) develop research skills through critical review/analysis of organizational literature, and 3) identify topics and study design for original research projects.

 IO 6370.
 Professional Development & Assessment Centers.
 3 Semester Hours.